-In order to make your dog throw up, all you have to do is squirt the hydrogen peroxide into the dog's mouth and make sure he swallows it.
+To make your dog throw up, you have to squirt the hydrogen peroxide into the dog's mouth and make sure he swallows it.

 After you've given the dose of peroxide, your pet should vomit within 2-5 minutes.

-If the dog doesn't throw up, you can re-dose, but only once.
-Again, do NOT give your dog more than 2 doses of hydrogen peroxide, because that can be fatal.
+Again, do NOT give your dog more than 2 doses of hydrogen peroxide because that can be fatal.